 Over time, individual customer repositories or message folders continue to grow with exchanged messages and documents.
 This turns a customer’s message center into a personalized knowledge base of their relationship with the organization.
 In fact, on the right-hand side of the graph, you can see message center access peak at 14,000 per hour.
 So, for these 750 message exchanges per hour, customers are referring to prior exchanges over 18 times to 1 over sending a new message.
 They’re often able to find the answer they need in a prior exchange before asking a new question.

-There are also some other benefits of implementing this secure message and document exchange as part of an omnichannel strategy which cannot be seen in the above graph.
+There are also other benefits of implementing this secure message and document exchange, which cannot be seen in the above graph.
 First, this organization’s customers are using the message center twice as much as they were the year before.
-Despite this increase in usage, the number of support requests that the organization now receives from their 2+ million customers has dropped by 30%.
+Despite this increase in usage, the number of support requests that the organization now receives from its 2+ million customers has dropped by 30%.
 Not only that, but since the beginning of the year, the average size of messages has tripled, indicating that more documents are being attached and exchanged digitally.

-- Implementing an omnichannel strategy is important not only for improving your customers’ experience, but also helping you to retain customers in the long run
+- Implementing an omnichannel strategy is important for improving your customers’ experience and helping you retain customers in the long run.

-- Not only can secure exchange in your customer app or portal help you provide a superior customer experience, but it can also allow you to make your agents’ job easier, create a personalized knowledge base of information for your customers, and improve customer retention
+- Secure exchange in your customer app or portal helps you provide a superior customer experience and allows you to make your agents’ job easier, create a personalized knowledge base of information for your customers, and improve customer retention.